Hitakashi/Hitbox-API/team.md

 # Team API
 ***

-What is the general description of what the endpoint does.
-You don't have to include parameters if the endpoint doesn't have them.

 | Endpoint | Description |
 | ---- | --------------- |
 | [GET /team/:teamname](/team.md#get-teamteamname) | Get information about teams. |